Queer NLP: A Critical Survey on Literature Gaps, Biases and Trends: Findings: Common Themes

+In hate speech and toxicity detection, \citet{engelmann-etal-2024-dataset} and \citet{sahoo-etal-2022-detecting} construct datasets to detect dehumanizing language. \citet{dacon2022detecting} focus entirely on LGBTQIA+ individuals, creating a real-world dataset of harmful online conversational content. \citet{wiegand-ruppenhofer-2024-oddballs} provide a dataset and train predictors for more subtle language where a group is portrayed as deviating from a norm.
+In a similar vein, \citet{lu-jurgens-2022-subtle} introduce a dataset to detect trans-exclusionary language by TERFs (see \hyperref[sec:glossary]{Glossary}). \citet{10.1145/3658644.3670284} create a debiasing dataset using Counterfactual Data Augmentation (CDA) to de-bias biased contexts.
+They construct anti-biased descriptors, i.e., replacing stereotypical associations with counter-stereotypical ones to generate texts with them, creating a dataset for fine-tuning.

-\citet{dhingra2023queerpeoplepeoplefirst} apply a post-hoc method that combines chain-of-thought prompting with SHAP analysis (\citeauthor{10.5555/3295222.3295230}, \citeyear{10.5555/3295222.3295230}*) to identify words that reduce social regard.
-After detecting low-regard words, they query an LLM for explanations and then re-prompt it to rephrase the sentence, removing those words while preserving meaning. \citet{10.1145/3658644.3670284} create a debiasing dataset using Counterfactual Data Augmentation (CDA) to de-bias biased contexts.
-They construct anti-biased descriptors e.g., replacing stereotypical associations with counter-stereotypical ones, to generate texts with them, creating a dataset for fine-tuning.
+On the side of de-biasing interventions that go beyond data, \citet{dhingra2023queerpeoplepeoplefirst}* apply a post-hoc method that combines chain-of-thought prompting with SHAP analysis (\citeauthor{10.5555/3295222.3295230}, \citeyear{10.5555/3295222.3295230}*) to identify words in the LLM output that reduce social regard.
+After detecting low-regard words, they query an LLM for explanations and then re-prompt it to rephrase the sentence, removing those words while preserving meaning.